Where Does Marijuana Grow Wild? Feral Cannabis & Marijuana Legalization

 However, marijuana, also known as cannabis, grows naturally in many regions of the world, much like all other plants.
 The word feral cannabis refers to cannabis that grows wild and is often descended from industrial hemp plants that were formerly cultivated for fiber.

 Marijuana Growing Naturally

-Marijuana grows wild in many parts of the world and commonly found growing naturally in Asia.
+Marijuana grows wild in many parts of the world and is commonly found growing naturally in Asia.
 In America, most of the wild marijuana is feral marijuana from the hemp industry that was once important in the production of fibers and coarse fabric.
-However, this feral marijuana contains very low THC content.
+However, this feral marijuana has very low THC content.

-Cannabis is such a versatile plant that can easily grow in many parts of the world.
+Cannabis is such a versatile plant that it can easily grow in many parts of the world.
 Most sources agree that marijuana comes from Central Asia and the Indian subcontinent.

 We know that cannabis was used in ancient China to make ropes, fibers, clothes, and even paper.

 Marijuana can be found growing naturally in many parts of Asia.
 For example, it’s common to spot marijuana plants in areas of the Himalayas.
 In this video, a YouTuber comes across marijuana plants growing naturally in Nepal:

 It can be found growing naturally in many parts of Northern Pakistan.
 However, marijuana plants that grow naturally have very low THC content and have few psychedelic effects.

 In Afghanistan, cannabis can be found growing in many parts of the country.
 The political situation in Afghanistan and the lucrative cannabis business have made the cannabis industry flourish in the country.
 Advocacies for marijuana legalization claim that illegalization is a very profitable business for many criminal organizations.
 In other words, cannabis is an additional source of revenue for insurgents and terrorist groups in Afghanistan.